allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### What has gone wrong?

-The approach seems simple to develop.
-But unfortunately, it’s hard to extend and maintain.
-Because every page fragment is a separate web application, it’s really hard to ensure consistent look and feel on the website level.

 Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.
-At the page level, it often leads to duplications and version conflicts.
+At the page level, it sometimes leads to duplications and version conflicts.
-Many page fragments depend implicitly on assets provided by Header fragment.
+Many page fragments depend implicitly on assets provided by the Header fragment.

-But, what if we want to create a page without any header at all?
+But what if we want to create a page without any Header at all?
-What if footer is written in [AngularJS](https://angularjs.org) and showcases are [React](https://facebook.github.io/react/) compontents?
 Or even worse &mdash;
-how to handle two different version of [BackboneJS](http://backbonejs.org) within a single page?
+how to handle two different version of [React](https://facebook.github.io/react/) within a single page?

-///...
-Testing one component was really easy, everybody had their own set of tests.
-Cross modules testing was a real problem.
-How to maintain relations between frontend parts?
-How to be sure that security within them is satisfying?

-We've noticed very fast that this approach should be only temporary because we cannot provide enough consistency and flexibility.
+Current approach based on Varnish server-side includes is flexible, scalable and easy to develop but unfortunately, it’s hard to maintain.

+Moreover, because every page fragment is a separate web application, it’s really hard to ensure consistent look and feel on the website level.

 We just had to think a better way...

 ## OpBox project &mdash; the new Frontend solution